niquefa/meli_application/README.md

 # Python version

-This repository is made in Python 3.6.9 and pip version 21.1.2
+This repository is made in Python 3.6.9 and pip3 (version 21.1.2).
+Make sure you have those installed in your system.

 # Reference document